SSS135/Light2D/README.md

 * Point, linear and ambient light types.
 * Colored lights and light obstacles.
 * Particle system support.
+* Normal mapping (too expensive for mobiles and not really tested).
 * Supports Unity 5.

 ## How it works